serhiisol/ngx-auth/README.md

 npm install ngx-auth --save
 ```

+## Full example
+Full example you can find in this repo [serhiisol/ngx-auth-example](https://github.com/serhiisol/ngx-auth-example)

 ## Authentication module

 Authentication modules provides ability to attach authentication token automatically to the headers